 - Hamlet Ave.
-(Parking available nearby, or in area)
+(Parking available nearby, or in the immediate vicinity)

 - Sandpiper Ln.

 - Sea Oats Ln.
-(Parking available nearby, or in area)
+(Parking available nearby, or in the immediate vicinity)

 Located just south of Carolina Beach, Kure Beach is a pretty destination that traditionally has all the allures of its Carolina Beach neighbor, but not necessarily all of the crowds.
 The town has a popular park along the beach front – Ocean Front Park and Pavilion – which serves as a beach access as well as a venue for a wide range of events throughout the year.
 In addition, the town has its own fishing pier, the Kure Beach Fishing Pier, and miles of beaches that feature the nice wide shoreline and gentle wave characteristics that Cape Fear beach fans love.

 How to get there: Parking is free throughout Kure Beach and there are a range of parking areas available for visitors.
 Dune crossover ramps are located at the following street ends: Ocean View Avenue, Spotters Court, N, M, L, K, J, I, H, G, F, E Avenues, and Davis Road.
 In addition, parking spaces are also available along Fort Fisher Boulevard in marked spaces, and close to the Kure Beach Ocean Front Park.